FGC Cam-Over Wrenches – FAQ & User Guide

 Cause: Incorrect torque setting or misuse

-Solution: TConfirm torque value and operator technique
+Solution: Confirm torque value and operator technique

 Issue 5: Tool not performing reliably